SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. acc-property:: meaning

     A JSON object regarding the accessible meaning.
-It has the same specification as the `meaning` property.
+It has the same specification as the module `meaning` property.

 .. acc-property:: checkable

-    A boolean value, indicating whether the accessible can be checked with a `check` message.
+    A boolean value indicating whether the accessible can be checked with a `check` message.
 If omitted, the accessible is assumed to be not checkable (``checkable == false``), and the SEC node should reply with a `NotCheckable` error when a `check` message is sent.